MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/includes/xr/mrtk-next-step.md

 # [OpenXR](#tab/openxr)

 To get started with a **new Unity project** using MRTK:
-1. Click the link below to go to the HoloLens Fundamentals learning path.
+1. Click the blue button below to go to the HoloLens Fundamentals learning path.
 1. Click the link to the second module in the learning path, "Set up a mixed reality project in Unity with the Mixed Reality Toolkit."

 ![Screen shot of the link to instructions for setting up a mixed reality project.](../../images/024-set-up-openxr-link.png)